 Along the way, Jordan shares with Cal her obsession with an event that made the headlines several years back, an incident she describes as “five thousand redwing blackbirds falling, significant trauma from internal injuries, pummeled over and over.
 A heavy, dark sky letting go a burden of birds…”

-Kind of like Jordan and Cal, whose seemingly unsolvable plight (youth shelters are only a last resort, public parks are off-limits after dark, squats are temporary at best, and even 24-hour restaurants won’t let you spend the night) will have you thinking about Palmquist’s powerhouse play and the issues it raises long after everything has faded to black—that and its all-around superb cast under Amy K. Harmon’s pitch-perfect direction.
+Kind of like Jordan and Cal, whose seemingly unsolvable plight (youth shelters are only a last resort, public parks are off-limits after dark, squats are temporary at best, and even 24-hour restaurants won’t let you spend the night) will have you thinking about Palmquist’s powerhouse play and the issues it raises long after everything has faded to black—that and two all-around superb casts under Amy K. Harmon’s pitch-perfect direction.

 As for Ta’le and Fuller, the chameleonlike pair create one vivid character after another, Ta’le’s hesitantly warm janitor contrasting with her hard-edged but wounded Crystal, her tough-as-nails beat cop, and more, while Gordon vanishes inside a harried but well-meaning vice principal and a folksy, cross-dressing waitress, to name just two.